Spider-Man 2 (2004 video game)

 Spider-Man 2 is a 2004 action-adventure game based on the 2004 film of the same name.
 The game is the sequel to 2002's Spider-Man, itself based on the 2002 film of the same name.
-It was released on June 29, 2004 for the PlayStation 2, GameCube, Xbox, Microsoft Windows, and Game Boy Advance, followed by N-Gage and Nintendo DS versions, both released later in the same year.
+It was released on June 29, 2004, for the PlayStation 2, GameCube, Xbox, Microsoft Windows, and Game Boy Advance, followed by N-Gage and Nintendo DS versions later the same year.
 A PlayStation Portable version was released almost one year later, on March 23, 2005.
 The Game Boy Advance version, developed by Digital Eclipse, was re-released on a twin pack cartridge and bundled with that system's version of the 2002 Spider-Man game in 2005.
 A tie-in game, titled Spider-Man 2: Activity Center, was also released in June 2004.
 Published by Activision, the console versions were developed by Treyarch, while the others had different developers and are drastically different as a result.
-The Treyarch-developed versions are considered a landmark title in the industry for being the first superhero video game to incorporate a full open world design.

-All versions of the game closely follow the film's plot, but expand upon it by including scenes and characters that do not appear in the movie.
-Set two years after the events of Spider-Man, the game finds Peter Parker struggling to manage both his personal life and his duties as Spider-Man.
-When scientist and Peter's mentor, Dr. Otto Octavius, becomes the diabolical villain Doctor Octopus after an accident, Spider-Man must stop him from recreating a dangerous fusion power experiment.
-Tobey Maguire, Alfred Molina, Kirsten Dunst and J. K. Simmons (PSP version only) reprise their roles from the film, as Spider-Man, Doctor Octopus, Mary Jane Watson and J. Jonah Jameson, respectively, while Bruce Campbell, who played an usher in the doors of Mary Jane's show, narrates the game.
+All game versions closely follow the film's plot, but expand upon it by including scenes and characters that do not appear in the film.
+Set 2 years after the events of Spider-Man, the game finds Peter Parker struggling to manage both his personal life and his duties as Spider-Man.
+When scientist and Peter's mentor, Otto Octavius, becomes the diabolical villain Doctor Octopus after an accident, Spider-Man must stop him from recreating a dangerous fusion power experiment.
+Tobey Maguire, Alfred Molina, Kirsten Dunst and J. K. Simmons (PSP version only) reprise their roles from the film as Spider-Man, Doctor Octopus, Mary Jane Watson, and J. Jonah Jameson, respectively, while Bruce Campbell, who played an usher at the doors of Mary Jane's show, narrates the game.

-The console versions of the game were positively received, with critics commending the realistic Manhattan setting and web swinging mechanics.
-It has been called one of the best superhero games of all time, with some crediting the game for helping revolutionize the open world genre.
-The handheld versions received mixed reviews, while the PC version received largely negative reviews.
-The game was followed by Spider-Man 3 the video game, itself based on the 2007 movie.
+The game's console versions were positively received, with critics commending the realistic Manhattan setting and web-swinging mechanics.
+The handheld versions received mixed reviews, while the PC version received negative reviews.
+The game was followed by Spider-Man 3, itself based on the 2007 film of the same name.